-- 1. At the request of the forwarding agent, the client shall timely provide him/her with appropriate data on the freight and give him/her instructions necessary for drawing up the transportation documents, furnish the necessary data to perform customs formalities and other actions and, if necessary, to pay import duties.
+- 1. At the request of the forwarding agent, the client shall timely provide him/her with appropriate data on the freight and give him/her instructions necessary for drawing up the transportation documents, furnish the necessary data to perform the actions required under the Tax Code of Georgia for crossing the Georgian customs boarder as well as other actions and, if necessary, to pay import duties.
 In addition, the client shall give the forwarding agent the necessary documents to confirm the veracity of such data. - 2.
 In the case of hazardous freight, the client shall give the forwarding agent notice of the precise type of hazard involved and, if necessary, instruct him/her on safety precautions. - 3.
 If the forwarding agent was not aware of the danger associated with the hazardous freight, the freight may be unloaded, destroyed or rendered harmless at any time and place without incurring an obligation to pay damages. - 4.
 If the type of freight requires packaging, the client shall package the freight according to the transportation requirements. - 5.
 If special markings are required to identify the freight, the markings shall be clearly visible until the freight is delivered. - 6.
-The client shall be liable for damages incurred to the forwarding agent due to the non-performance of the duties defined in the preceding paragraphs of this article, unless the forwarding agent, under paragraphs 3 and 4 of this article, raises any objections over the absence or defectiveness of packaging or markings, even though it was evident, or he/she had information about it when accepting the freight.
+The client shall be liable for damages incurred to the forwarding agent due to the non-performance of the duties defined in the preceding paragraphs of this article, unless the forwarding agent, under the third and fourth paragraphs of this article, raises any objections over the absence or defectiveness of packaging or markings, even though it was evident, or he/she had information about it when accepting the freight.